Fire Resistant Deck Material Choices

 The objective of creating fire rated composite decking

 standards is to try to ensure that a deck would still be intact and show

 no evidence of flaming or glowing 40 minutes after the burner used

 during the testing has been turned off.
-This makes it a fire resistant
+If the material passes this test it is considered to be a fire resistant

 In addition, in some cases where the decking material has a Class C

 flame spread, the walls of the home must be of a higher burn rating